La stagione natalizia

 *January 1: Il Capodanno, literally the top of the year.

-*January 6: L’Epifania, Epiphany, which marks the arrival of the Re Magi, the three wise men, who brought gifts to the infant Jesus from afar.
+*January 6: L’Epifania (Epiphany), which marks the arrival of the Re Magi, the three wise men who carried gifts from afar.

 Words and Expressions